michalBenhos/xmlParser/README.md

 ## Overview

-This C# console application that parses `labConfig.xml` files to extract data related to domains, collectors, and filers.
+This C# console application parses `labConfig.xml` files to extract data related to domains, collectors, and filers.
 Each file's data is represented by a `LabConfigData` object, and the application prints a summary table to the console, displaying the information for each file and a total summary for all files processed.